 Most frequent questions and answers

-This is one of our many “UP” times when we gather to interact with the living God and with each other, sing songs to Him and about Him, pray and open the Bible together.
-Each week we encourage one another to grow in our relationship with Jesus and with one another, as well as respond to two questions: (1) What do you hear God saying?
-(2) What is the next step you will take for God’s words to become reality in your life and in the life of our community?
+Our “formal” public gathering is important to us.
+This is one of our “UP” times when we gather to interact with the living God and with each other.
+Music and the Bible are very important to us!
+We sing songs to our Creator, pray and open the Bible together.
+Each week we encourage one another to grow in our relationship with Jesus and with one another.

-We enjoy a casual environment where everyone can come as they are, sip some coffee and worship God in Spirit and in truth.
+We enjoy a casual environment where friendship is fostered and everyone can come as they are and worship God in Spirit and in truth.
 Our worship services focus on Jesus, we teach directly from the Bible and encourage all to embrace Jesus as their Lord and Savior.
-Each week we sing together, pray together and dive into God’s Word (Bible).

 We are the Church!
 The Bible starts using the term “church” after the time of Jesus.
 “Church” is always used to describe the group of people that believe in Jesus (trusting God that he died on the cross for our sins and that he rose from the dead for our life).
 The Bible says that Jesus is the leader of the Church and that the Church exists wherever people are gathered in Jesus’ name.

-No location or facility is required, though we do use a facility for our common, community space (38 E Main Street!).
+No location or facility is required, though we do use a facility for our common, community space.
 Biblically speaking, our facility would be called a synagogue, which is still a commonly used term in the Jewish community (our roots!).